b9Joker108/hummingbird_style/bodywork/Introduction_v1_02102025.md

 # Introduction #

-After 'Sadhana-of-the-Python' a maha-avadhuta (Avadhuta AND Nyonpa, discretely) and a lifetime of concerted saturation in Dharmic discourse (theory) and sadhana (practice), Sri Nagahari-dasa, has resolved to teach ( long-after receiving the unequivocal confirmation and the seal to-do-so)
+After 'Sadhana-of-the-Python' a maha-avadhuta (Avadhuta AND Nyonpa, discretely) and a lifetime of concerted saturation in Dharmic discourse (theory) and sadhana (practice), Sri Nagahari-dasa, has resolved to teach ( long-after receiving the unequivocal confirmation and the seal to-do-so).

 ## Prerequisites ##